Thumpstar: Improvement

+In 2026, Polish rider Paweł Sawicki qualified a Thumpstar TSN-300 N2 for the Red Bull Erzbergrodeo main race in Austria, becoming the first rider on a Chinese-manufactured motorcycle to qualify for the event.
+Sawicki reached Checkpoint 9 before exceeding the event time limit.

 Frame design

 Thumpstar was the first pit bike company to manufacture bikes with an alloy frame.
 The model Pro Hunge 25 which used the alloy frame was one of Thumpstar's most popular models, as it was lightweight and performed well.
 This model can be found in countries around the world.